 For example, in some roles, like incident response, you may be required to be “on call” and available to handle issues that arise — day or night — for a set time on a recurring schedule.
 If you’re someone who struggles in high-pressure environments and can’t see yourself performing well in that situation, then a role with those expectations may not be a great fit.

 I often advise those interested in multiple areas of cybersecurity to participate in a “capture the flag” (CTF) event.
 These are available online or in-person at security conferences.
-Participants compete in teams, or individually, to solve challenges that span multiple areas of cybersecurity: network security, pen testing, reverse engineering, and social engineering, among others.
-This is a great way to gain exposure to other areas of cybersecurity with which you may not be familiar, and most of the challenges are real-world examples of problems you might face in a role within that area of cybersecurity.
+Participants compete in teams, or individually, to solve challenges that span multiple areas of cybersecurity.
+This includes network security, pen testing, reverse engineering, and social engineering, among others.
+This is a great way to gain exposure to other areas of cybersecurity with which you may not be familiar.
+Most of the challenges are real-world examples of problems you might face in a role within that area of cybersecurity.
 It was at a CTF event where I discovered my love for reverse engineering!

 The cybersecurity industry offers so many opportunities for curious, eager problem solvers.
 Most importantly, it’s a career path that will only continue to become more valued in the years to come.
 With a little patience and research, you can find your niche in this exciting industry and discover a role you love that also protects those around you.

 Written by Kristina Balaam, Senior Security Intelligence Engineer, Lookout